ashwaqmaha/Task-Manager/README.md

 # Task-Manager

-Create a command-line task manager that allows users to add, view, and mark tasks as completed.
+Command-line task manager that allows users to add, view, and mark tasks as completed.